Embodying Earth junior

 Who is organizing this program?

-Embodying Earth Junior is a collaboration between Education for Good and the Nui Tuong sustainable Community.
-Throughout the program, participants will be supported daily by a team of 6-8 facilitators.
+Embodying Earth Junior is a collaboration between Education for Good and the Nui Tuong sustainable community.
+Throughout the program, participants will be supported daily by a team of 4-6 facilitators.
 Our facilitators come from different countries and have backgrounds in education and sustainability, each bringing a unique perspective and expertise.
-This is a pilot for younger learners and is actively seeking endorsement as a UWC Short Course.

 What does "regeneration" mean?